 Because WV WORKS clients must be referred to MRT if unable to participate for longer than a 6 month period it is assumed that an individual who states he is disabled will already have medically established his disability by the 55th month of TANF/WV WORKS receipt.
-If not, he must apply for SSI and be referred to MRT prior to approval of an extension.
-An SSI denial based on failure to establish a disability does not automatically preclude an extension on this basis if MRT finds the individual to be disabled.
+If not, he must apply for SSI and be referred to MRT prior to approval of The Worker must complete the MRT application and evaluation as soon as possible before reaching the 60th month.
+An SSI denial based on failure to establish a disability does not automatically preclude extension on this basis if MRT finds an the individual to be disabled.
 However, the individual must be actively appealing his SSI denial to qualify for an extension.
+If the individual has been found to be disabled by MRT and his re-evaluation is due before his 60th month of benefit receipt, his case must be submitted for a re-evaluation by MRT.
+WV WORKS participants who have a documented disability must be placed in the AD component in Work Programs in addition to other component codes.